-Bea Bruske was elected as CLC President at the CLC’s 29th Constitutional Convention in 2021.
+Bea Bruske was elected President of the Canadian Labour Congress at the 29th Constitutional Convention in 2021.
 She is only the second woman to hold the position.

-Over the past three decades, Bea Bruske has served workers and families as an activist, workers’ advocate, negotiator, community organizer and labour leader.
+For more than three decades, Bea has served workers and their families as an activist, workers’ advocate, negotiator, community organizer and labour leader.
 Her experience has served her well as President of CLC in the midst of the COVID-19 pandemic.

-Bea’s passion for the rights of working people was ignited in 1987, when she and her UFCW Local 832 co-workers held the line strong for 125 days to achieve a fair contract at the Westfair grocery chain in Manitoba.
+Bea’s passion for the rights of working people was ignited in 1987 when she and her UFCW Local 832 co-workers held the line for 125 days to achieve a fair contract at the Westfair grocery chain in Manitoba.
 Over the next seven years, Bea took on roles as a shop steward, health and safety committee member, and was elected by her fellow members as a vice-president of the Local’s executive board.
 She is a graduate of the University of Manitoba’s Labour Studies program.